 Melati Suryodarmo: Body as ContainerVIEW EVENT DETAILS

-One of Asia’s most important performance artists, Melati Suryodarmo, has been creating powerful, immersive performance work for nearly 25 years.
+One of Asia’s most important contemporary artists, Melati Suryodarmo, has been creating powerful, immersive performance work for nearly 25 years.
 In this talk, she discusses her creative journey, philosophy, and artistic practice, shaped by multiple influences from traditional Javanese meditation to Japanese butoh to her study of performance art with Marina Abramović.
 She will be in conversation with Asia Society’s Vice President of Global Arts & Cultural Programs and Museum Director Boon Hui Tan.

-Melati Suryodarmo (b.
-1969, Solo, Indonesia) is a performance artist based in Java, Indonesia.
+Melati Suryodarmo is a performance artist based in Java, Indonesia.
 She studied under Butoh dancer Anzu Furukawa and performance artist Marina Abramović in Germany, where Suryodarmo earned a degree in fine art and an MFA in performance art at the Braunschweig University of Art.
 Suryodarmo is known for her highly physical, time-based performances in which she investigates identity, energy, politics and relationships between the body and its environments.
 She has performed in international festivals and exhibitions since 1996, including at the National Gallery of Australia (Canberra, 2019), Hamburger Bahnhof - Museum for Contemporary Arts (Berlin, 2018), Singapore Biennale (Singapore, 2016), Guangzhou Triennale (Guangzhou, 2015), Venice Biennale Dance Festival (Venice, 2007), eBent festival (Barcelona, 2007), AccionMAD!
 (Madrid, 2006), and Videobrasil International Electronic Art Festival (São Paolo, Brazil, 2005).
 Suryodarmo was awarded “Best Artist” by Art Stage Jakarta in 2017.
-In addition to her performance art practice, Surydarmo is a curator and cultural organizer.
+In addition to her performance art practice, Suryodarmo is a curator and cultural organizer.
 Since 2007, she has organized the annual Performance Art Laboratory Project for the interdisciplinary arts institution Padepokan Lemah Putih in Solo, Indonesia.
 In 2012, she founded “Studio Plesungan” an art space which functions as a performance art laboratory.
 In 2017, she was the Artistic Director of the Jakarta Biennale, one of the core visual arts biennale in Southeast Asia. melatisuryodarmo.com

 Boon Hui Tan is Vice President for Global Arts and Cultural Programs, and Director of Asia Society Museum, where he leads the organization’s global arts and cultural activities spanning visual arts, performing arts, literary arts, and film.
 Prior to this, he was Assistant Chief Executive (Museum & Programs) at the National Heritage Board (NHB) in Singapore, where he oversaw exhibitions, programs, and outreach events across the Board’s museums, institutions, and divisions.
 In 2015, he was Artistic Director for Singapour en France, le Festival, the largest multidisciplinary presentation of contemporary culture from Singapore and Southeast Asia in France.
 As a curator and programmer, his research and writing interests focus on the contemporary artistic expressions of Southeast Asia and Asia, and the remaking of traditions among artists of today.
 He was Director of the Singapore Art Museum from 2009 to 2013, where he led the transformation of the museum into a contemporary art institution focused on Southeast Asia and assembled the largest public collection of contemporary art from the region.
 He initiated the regional focus and group curating approach which became the distinguishing feature of the Singapore Biennale 2013: If the World Changed, and served as a cocurator and Project Director.
 Tan was a founding board member of the International Biennial Association.
-He is currently Artistic Director and curator of the inaugural Triennial of Asia, an Asia Society initiative launching in June 2020.
+He is currently Artistic Director and co-curator (with Michelle Yun) of the inaugural Asia Society Triennial, an initiative launching in June 2020.